candycode/loco/README.md

 JavaScript is used to glue together binary components, optionally loaded at run-time, developed in C++.
-Objects are connected through signals/slots or by direct reference through a QObject pointer, giving to the objects the reponsibility to check the interface semantic or the object type.
+Objects are connected through signals/slots or by direct reference through a QObject pointer, giving to the objects the responsibility to check the interface semantic or the object type.
 Note that with Qt it is possible to perform duck-typing with C++: only check if a property or method is available, **not** if an object is of